-- 1. Remove the battery pack.
+Remove the battery pack.

-- 2. Place the saw on a flat, firm surface.
+Place the saw on a flat, firm surface.

+3. Remove the guide bar cover.

-- 3. Remove the drive cover by removing the guide bar nuts using the adjustment tool.
+4. Remove the chain cover by removing the guide bar nut using the adjustment tool.

-- Loosen the chain by turning the chain tensioning screw counterclockwise with the adjustment tool. - Pull the guide bar off of the guide bar bolts and unloop the chain from the drive hub.
-CAUTION!
-Saw Chain is sharp. - Remove the chain from the guide bar groove.
-CAUTION!
+Loosen the chain by turning the chain tensioning screw anticlockwise with the adjustment tool.

+6. Pull the guide bar off of the guide bar bolt and unloop the chain from the drive hub.

+ACAUTION Saw Chain is sharp.

+Remove the chain from the guide bar groove.
 Saw Chain is sharp.
 Inspect guide bar for cracks or wear; replace if damaged.

-Wrap the new or sharpened chain around the guide bar in the direction indicated on the saw
+8. Wrap the new or sharpened chain around the guide bar in the direction indicated on the saw

-- 8. Ensure the chain is properly set in the slot around the entire guide bar. - 9.
-Loop the chain around the hub and fit the bar around the bolts.
+- Ensure the chain is properly set in the guide bar groove around the entire guide bar. - 10.
+Loop the chain around the drive hub and fit the bar around the guide bar bolt.

-- 10. Replace the drive cover. - 11.
-Use the adjustment tool to rotate the chain tensioning screw to increase tension (clockwise) until the chain is snug around the guide bar. - The tension is correct when the chain snaps back after being pulled 3mm (1/8") away from the guide bar.
+- 11. Install the chain cover. - 12.
+Use the adjustment tool to rotate the chain tensioning screw to increase tension (clockwise) until the chain is snug around the guide bar. - The tension is correct when the chain snaps back after being pulled 3 mm (1/8") away from the guide bar.
 No sag should be visible in the chain.

-- Do not over-tension the chain excess tension will cause excessive wear and will reduce the life of the chain and could damage the bar. - New chains could stretch and loosen during intitial use.
-Remove battery pack and check chain tension frequently during the first two hours of use. - 12.
-Tighten the guide bar nuts securely.
+- Do not over-tension the chain excess tension will cause excessive wear and will reduce the life of the chain and could damage the bar. - New chains could stretch and loosen during initial use.
+NOTE: Remove battery pack and check chain tension frequently during the first two hours of use. - 13.
+Tighten the guide bar nut securely.